Security-Onion-Solutions/securityonion-docs/nids.rst

 Analysis
 --------

-You can analyze NIDS alerts from Suricata via:
+You can analyze NIDS alerts from :ref:`suricata` via:

 -  :ref:`kibana`
 -  :ref:`hunt`